 The ability to understand past behaviors and create predictions with successful outcomes: this is the promise of data science.
-As pressure mounts on companies to account for every dollar spent, data science has the ability to not only measure and understand current business performance but also predict, given similar inputs and scenarios, what might occur in the future.
+As pressure mounts on companies to account for every dollar spent, data science cannot only measure and understand current business performance but also predict, given similar inputs and scenarios, what might occur in the future.

-Additionally, customer data can be used for either supervised or unsupervised learning in order to gain insights into customer behavior.
-Supervised data has the filled in y variable, or an attribute given a value for x.
+Additionally, customer data can be used for either supervised or unsupervised learning to gain insights into customer behavior.
+Supervised data have the filled-in y variable, or an attribute given a value for x.
 For example, the sale price for a product, or whether a tweet was shared, are supervised data.
 Data scientists can run a supervised model for the marketing team by predicting the likelihood of a purchase given other factors in place.

 Data scientists can also use unsupervised learning for the marketing effort, studying the elements common to a group of objects instead of making predictions.
 For example, groups of prospective customers can be clustered based on when they open an email or when they make a purchase.

 Let’s have a look at how data science works with customer data to improve an organization’s business performance.